AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

   "success": true
 }
 ```
-Get a list of user details for a list of user ids
+Get a list of user details for a list of user ids.

 #### HTTP Request
 `POST <%= I18n.t(:userdetailsAPIUrl) %>/userDetails/getUserDetailsFromIdList`